apache/incubator-spot/spot-ml/README.md

 * [jar documentation here](SPOT-ML-JAR.md)
 * [ml_ops.sh documentation here](ML_OPS.md)

+## Configure the /etc/spot.conf file

+If using spot-ml as part of the integrated spot solution (or if you simply wish to use the ml_ops.sh script to invoke the suspicious connects analysis), the /etc/spot.conf file must be correctly configured.

 ## Prepare data for input

 Whether suspicious connects is called by ml_ops.sh or through the ml-ops jar, data must be in the [schema used by the suspicious connects analyses](SUSPICIOUS_CONNECTS_SCHEMA.md).
 Ingesting data via the Spot ingest tools will store data in an appropriate schema.